Security at Slack: How Slack Protects Your Data

 - Access control: Multi-factor authentication is required for all administrative access, and access to privileged commands is restricted and logged.

-- System monitoring: Slack continuously monitors its infrastructure for suspicious activity, with all production logs securely stored and accessible only by authorised security personnel.
+- System monitoring: Slack continuously monitors its infrastructure for suspicious activity, with all production logs securely stored and accessible only by authorized security personnel.

 - External audits: Independent third-party audits and penetration tests are conducted regularly to assess and continuously improve Slack’s security posture.